-The famous Battle of Monte Cassino (also known as the Battle for Rome or the Battle for Cassino) was a costly series of four battles during the Second World War fought by the Allies where the enemies wanted to break through the Winter Line and seize Rome.
-The Abbey of Montecassino was located on the peak of the mountain, which means it was impossible for the allied troops to reach the site without destroying the abbey by bombing it.
-It was 9:45 in the morning of February 15, 1944 when the allies began to bomb the Abbey of Montecassino and destroyed it completely to open their way to Rome at the alliance troops but the Montecassino Abbey was completely rebuilt after the Second World War.
+The famous Battle of Monte Cassino (also known as the Battle for Rome or the Battle for Cassino) was a costly series of four battles during the Second World War fought by the Allies, where the enemies wanted to break through the Winter Line and seize Rome.
+The Abbey of Montecassino was located on the peak of the mountain, and for an error of interpretation during an interception of a German communication, the alliance think that “the abbey” was occupied by a German division, and this which means it was impossible for the allied troops to reach the site without destroying the abbey by bombing it.
+It was 9:45 in the morning of February 15, 1944 when the allies began to bomb the Abbey of Montecassino and destroyed it completely to open their way to Rome for the alliance troops, but the Montecassino Abbey was completely rebuilt after the Second World War.

 The Tour of Montecassino Abbey includes the admission to the amazing “Abbey and the cloister”, also at the “museum of the abbey” that is located inside the complex, and where is possible see inside it, a floor dedicated at the life of “San Benedetto” and the life of the “Benedictines priests”, the section dedicated at the famous library where is possible admire unique examples of Miniature, the famous microscopic book where the priests of “the Benedictines religious order” wrote only with the support of a very special instruments and with the help of magnifying glass.
 “The underground of the Abbey” where was located “the house of San Benedetto”, where he lives during his stay in this area, and the only original and ancient part of the abbey survived at the bombing is included in our tour.
 After the visit of the Abbey, we will reach the “Polish cemetery” and the “Commonwealth cemetery” where many soldiers who fought in one of the most brutal battles of the Second World War are buried.